trungpq163/api-dlu/README.md

 ```

 ## Note
-You can export environment Account for post login api
+You must export environment Account for post login api

-1. export environment
+1. Export environment
 ```cmd
 cd pj
 export STUDENT_ID=studentID
 export PASSWORD=yourpassword
 ```

-2. or you can create .env in node_modules/api-dlu
+2. Or you can create .env in node_modules/api-dlu

 In file .env
 ```cmd